duydao/Text-Pastry/README.md

 	\UUID

 ### Regular Expression as separators ###

-**NEW** We're now able to define regex separators for the data that we are pasting, which should give us some new possibilities.
+We're able to define regex separators for the data that we are pasting, which should give us some new possibilities.

 We can split the clipboard data by regex, and paste the resulting items into the selected locations: